Installation Guide

 Overview

-⚠️ Security Disclaimer
+⚠️ Security & Responsibility

-- You are solely responsible for the security of your deployment and data
+- Security of your deployment and data

 Please review the MIT License for full terms.